mmistakes/so-simple-theme/events/stancon2018/index.md

 These costs do not include an additional $20 processing fee.

 Guest accommodations are also available.
-Similarly, accommodations for proceeding and subsequent days are available for those wishing to enjoy the grounds before or after the conference.
+Similarly, accommodations for preceding and subsequent days are available for those wishing to enjoy the grounds before or after the conference.

 Cancellations can be made before December 10 2018 although $100 will be